Reconsider travel to Cyprus due to COVID-19.

 If you decide to travel to Cyprus:

-UN Buffer Zone: Since 1974, the southern part of Cyprus has been under the control of the government of the Republic of Cyprus.
+UN Buffer Zone: Since 1974, the southern part of Cyrus has been under the control of the government of the Republic of Cyprus.
 The northern part of Cyprus, administered by Turkish Cypriots, proclaimed itself the “Turkish Republic of Northern Cyprus” (“TRNC”) in 1983.
 The United States does not recognize the “TRNC,” nor does any country other than Turkey.
 A buffer zone patrolled by the UN Peacekeeping Force in Cyprus, separates the two sides.
 For U.S. citizen travelers:

 Last Update: Reissued with updates to COVID-19 information.